aivcec/ChatApp/README.md

 An iOS realtime chat application I built as code practice.
 The project was created following LBTA's Firebase tutorial and then refined using the MVVM+C pattern.

 This application was mainly done as an intro to Firebase, a practice for creating views without storyboards/nibs and for learning the MVVM+C pattern.
-Also, the goal was to use as little frameworks as possible, but I may add some in the future if I see fit to learn some.
+Also, the goal was to use as little frameworks as possible, but I may add some in the future to make the code more concise.

 **TODO**